Ojigkwanong: The Name

 The final aspect of the design is the physical structure of the centre.
 A main feature of architect Douglas Cardinal is the round edging and corners.
 The entire logo (except for the sun dog) is rounded, with no sharp edgy corners whatsoever.
 The theme behind this is interconnectivity.
 Everything is connected and there is a fluid energy to the way it is designed.
 The same lies with the logo and is a perfect representation of its physical form.

 The Ojigkwanong logo was designed by Justus Polson-Lahache.
-Justus wrote the above description of the Ojigkwanong logo.
+Justus wrote the below description of the Ojigkwanong logo.

 Justus is Anishinabe and Onkwehonwe living and working in Kahnawá:ke.
 He was raised in his father’s Anishinabe community of Winneway and later moved to Ottawa to further his education.
 Living away from home instilled a strong value of maintaining his traditions to ensure he never forgot his roots.
 His sense of pride, tradition and belief are key principle approaches taken throughout his visual work.
 Justus enjoys helping create a visual representation of his clients’ vision through graphic design and illustration.
 He is a firm believer in visual communication and aims to inspire by the amount of thought and feeling that goes into every piece.